 The coffins for the dead were crudely made out of bamboo and often too small to accommodate the entire body so the corpse had to be broken in places and made to fit.
 A list was maintained, perhaps by William McDougall, of the deaths of each male internee, the date of death, and cause of death.
 This list can be read HERE (<- PDF).

 Although the conditions were harsh, meticulous records were kept of where each individual was buried and as a result we have plans of the grave site which have allowed us to reconstruct approximately where many of the Australian, British, and other Commonwealth civilians were buried.

-The above plan is slightly in accurate.
-The area marked ‘British Graves’ refers to where the Australian and British women civilians were buried.
+The above plan is slightly inaccurate.
+The area marked ‘British Graves’ (lower left) refers to where the Australian and British women civilians were buried.
 The British and Australian men were buried in the area above the women marked rows 1- 27 and columns A – I. This areas is shown in more detail on the plan below.
 The identities of those in the graves that are filled in on the plan below are known.

 The Men (based on the second plan above (click on the image to view in more detail)):

 |ROW||INITIALS||NAME||AGE||DATE of Death|